gatsbyjs/gatsby-graphql-toolkit/plugins/gatsby-graphql-toolkit/README.md

 })
 ```

-For our example the toolkit will compile two documents (for `Post` and `Author` types respectively):
+For our example, the toolkit will compile two documents (for `Post` and `Author` types respectively):

 `Post`: